-Key decisions by the Cabinet, a Committee of the Cabinet or an individual Cabinet Member and key decisions made by an officer with delegated authority from the Cabinet, may be "called in" by five members of the Council submitting a request in writing on the call-in request form to the Monitoring Officer within five working days of the date of publication of that decision.
-No implementation of the decision being called in can be made while being heard by the Scrutiny Committee.
+A key element of the scrutiny role concerns the arrangements for the "callin" of a key decision taken by or on behalf of the Cabinet.
+Key decisions by the Cabinet, a committee of the Cabinet or an individual Cabinet Member and key decisions made by an officer with delegated authority from the Cabinet, may be "called in" by five members of the Council submitting a request in writing on the call in request form to the Chief Executive within five working days of the publication of that decision.
+No action can be taken on an item called in for Scrutiny.